matthewpblog/matthewpblog.github.com/site/programming/announcing-robot.md

 ---
 layout: post.njk
 title: Announcing Robot
+date: 2019-09-21
 tags: post
 permalink: programming/announcing-robot.html
-description: Robot is a new library...
+description: Robot is a new library for building finite state machines, in only 1kB.
 ---

 __[Robot](https://thisrobot.life/)__ is a new library for building [finite state machines](https://en.wikipedia.org/wiki/Finite-state_machine) in only __1.3kB__.
 Here's an obligatory toggle machine example: